Contributed By Haiwen & Partners

 The first model involves numerous popular social media platforms in China (WeChat, Weibo, TikTok, Bilibili, Little Red Book, Zhi Hu, etc), whereby the influencer posts promotional content for soft-sell advertising.
 Successful influencers rarely adopt overwhelming product descriptions or direct brand endorsement.
 Rather, they take more creative approaches to persuading their audience, such as sharing personal experience or offering competitive discounts.
 Usually, social media sites are not qualified e-commerce platforms, and consequently, brand owners need to co-operate with e-commerce platforms for the stimulated consumer to complete the purchase.
 For example, there may be a link in the webpage redirecting the consumer to the online retail store where an order may be placed.

 An influencer campaign that promotes a brand or product and influences the purchasing decision of a consumer would be viewed as advertising and, as such, be regulated by the Advertising Law, the Provisional Measures for Administration of Internet Advertising and other regulations applicable to online activities in general.
-There are no special rules or regulations that apply to the use of influencer campaigns per se.

 An advertiser’s liability under the Advertising Law for the content posted by its influencer is determined mainly by two factors: whether the influencer’s activity is advertising under the Advertising Law, and the relationship between the advertiser and the influencer.
 When advertising is deemed to have taken place, the influencer may be viewed as the advertising publisher where the influencer is presenting the advertising content, or as the endorser where the influencer personally certifies the product or service.